-- 1.1 AHS People are required to continuously mask in an AHS facility or AHS setting when they are in an area where they may come into direct contact with patients, patient belongings, patient care items, designated family/support persons, or visitors (e.g., patient care areas, elevator, common areas, gift shops) and where required, as per the AHS Point of Care Risk Assessment (PCRA). - a) Patient care items refers to any item (clean or soiled) that has been in contact with a patient or may come into contact with a patient. - 1.2 AHS People who work in areas with no direct contact with patients or patient items (e.g., corporate settings, health records departments, laboratory services) are required to wear a mask continuously in all areas of their workplace unless they are at a work space separated by at least two (2) metres, separated by a physical barrier, or working alone in an individual office. - a) Only in an administrative setting (e.g., Southport Tower, Seventh Street Plaza) may AHS People choose to wear a non-procedure mask (e.g., their own clean cloth mask). - 1.3 Where required by the AHS Point of Care Risk Assessment (PCRA), AHS People should always use the N95 respirator model for which they were fittested.
+- 1.1 AHS People are required to continuously mask in an AHS facility or AHS setting when they are in an area where they may come into direct contact with patients, patient belongings, patient care items, designated family/support persons, or visitors (e.g., patient care areas, elevator, common areas, gift shops) and where required, as per the AHS Point of Care Risk Assessment (PCRA). - a) Patient care items refers to any item (clean or soiled) that has been in contact with a patient or may come into contact with a patient. - 1.2 AHS People who work in areas with no direct contact with patients or patient items (e.g., corporate settings, health records departments, laboratory services) are required to wear a mask continuously in all areas of their workplace unless they are at a work space separated by at least two (2) metres, separated by a physical barrier, or working alone in an individual office. - a) Only in an administrative setting (e.g., Southport Tower, Seventh Street Plaza) may AHS People choose to wear a non-procedure mask (e.g., their own clean cloth mask). - b) When acting in their capacity as AHS People outside of an AHS facility, AHS People shall follow the masking requirements at that location. - 1.3 Where required by the AHS Point of Care Risk Assessment (PCRA), AHS People should always use the N95 respirator model for which they were fittested.
 KN95 respirators are available as an alternative to a procedure mask in some settings and do not require fit-testing.
 KN95 respirators should never replace a fit-tested N95 respirator where required as per the AHS Point of Care Risk Assessment (PCRA). - 1.4 AHS People shall be trained in the correct use of any PPE (including masks) that is required for their role.
-Hand hygiene must be performed in accordance with the AHS Hand Hygiene Policy and Procedure. - 1.5 AHS people who are unable to mask shall inform their Manager, as per the AHS Workplace Accommodation Policy. - 1.6 AHS People shall follow the AHS Interim IPC Recommendations during COVID- 19, including hand hygiene and the use of additional PPE equipment when delivering patient care, in accordance with the AHS Point of Care Risk Assessment (PCRA).
+Hand hygiene must be performed in accordance with the AHS Hand Hygiene Policy and Procedure. - 1.5 AHS people who are unable to mask shall inform their Manager, as per the AHS Workplace Accommodation Policy. - 1.6 AHS People shall follow the AHS Interim IPC Recommendations during COVID-19, including hand hygiene and the use of additional PPE equipment when delivering patient care, in accordance with the AHS Point of Care Risk Assessment (PCRA).